kdoore/CS2335-Gitbook/unity-editor-windows.md

 #Unity Editor Windows / Panels
 The Unity Editor has several windows which can be arranged in a variety of layouts.
 The image below shows the default window-panel layout, with description provided for each panel in the sections below.

+See Tutorial on [www.raywenderlich.com](https://www.raywenderlich.com/7514-introduction-to-unity-getting-started-part-1-2) for Keyboard Shortcuts, etc.

 ![](/assets/Screen Shot 2019-01-15 at 4.20.18 PM.png)

 1.  **Hierarchy Panel** - this panel contains all gameObjects for the currently viewed scene.
 Nested objects have parent-child relationship with respect to transforms.
 Parent-child relationships can be used to access gameObjects in scripts / code.